 Substance Use Is Not Compulsive, It Is A Choice

 There is another approach to the second claim though.
 We can look at the people who have subjectively claimed that their substance use is involuntary, and see if the offer of incentives results in changed behavior.
-Heyman covered this in his latest book, Addiction: A Disorder of Choice.
+Gene Heyman covered this in his landmark book, Addiction: A Disorder of Choice.
 He recounts studies in which cocaine abusers were given traditional addiction counseling, and also offered vouchers which they could trade in for modest rewards such as movie tickets or sports equipment – if they proved through urine tests that they were abstaining from drug use.
 In the early stages of the study, 70% of those in the voucher program remained abstinent, while only 20% stayed abstinent in the control group which didn’t receive the incentive of the vouchers.
 This demonstrates that substance use is not in fact compulsive or involuntary, but that it is a matter of choice, because these “addicts” when presented with a clear and immediately rewarding alternative to substance use and incentive not to use, chose it.
 Furthermore, follow up studies showed that this led to long term changes.
 A full year after the program, the voucher group had double the success rate of those who received only counseling (80% to 40%, respectively).
 This ties back in to our first point that what you practice, you become good at.
 The cocaine abusers in the voucher group practiced replacing substance use with other activities, such as using the sports equipment or movie passes they gained as a direct consequence of abstaining from drug use – thus they made it a habit to find other ways of amusing themselves, this probably led to brain changes, and the new habits became the norm.

 Long story short, there is no evidence presented to prove that substance use is compulsive.
 The only thing ever offered is subjective reports from drug users themselves that they “can’t stop”, and proclamations from treatment professionals that the behavior is compulsive due to brain changes.
 But if the promise of a ticket to the movies is enough to double the success rate of conventional addiction counseling, then it’s hard to say that substance users can’t control themselves.
 The reality is that they can control themselves, but they just happen to see substance use as the best option for happiness available to them at the times when they’re abusing substances.
-When they can see other options for happiness as more attractive (i.e. as promising a greater reward than substance use), attainable to them, and as taking an amount of effort they’re willing to expend – then they will absolutely choose those option instead of substance use, and will not struggle to “stay sober”, prevent relapse, practice self-control or self-regulation, or any other colloquialism for making a different choice.
-They will simply choose differently.,
+When they can see other options for happiness as more attractive (i.e. as promising a greater reward than substance use), attainable to them, and as taking an amount of effort they’re willing to expend – then they will absolutely choose those options instead of substance use, and will not struggle to “stay sober”, prevent relapse, practice self-control or self-regulation, or any other colloquialism for making a different choice.
+They will simply choose differently.

-Two Most Relevant Reasons Addiction Is Not A Disease
+Three Most Relevant Reasons Addiction Is Not A Disease

 So to sum up, there are at least two significant reasons why the current brain disease theory of addiction is false.